solo-fsw/sosxr-unity-enhancedlogger/README.md

    `.git` at the end).
 6. Click the `Add` button.

-## Manual Installation
+### Manual Installation

 If you prefer manual installation (also allowing you more customizability), clone or download [the repository](https://github.com/mrstruijk/EnhancedLogger) to your Unity project.

+## Dependencies

+Does not have any direct dependencies, but does work well with the [In-Game Debug Console](https://github.com/solo-fsw/sosxr-unity-ingamedebugconsole), originally created by [yasirkula](https://github.com/yasirkula/UnityIngameDebugConsole).

 # Usage